 Never include more than 6 items on a slide

-Videos can be very compelling.
-In an 8-10 minute presentation, no video should be longer than 2-3 minutes.
+Videos can be very compelling, but make sure they're relevant and that you only show the essential parts.
+No video should be longer than 20% of the presentation, so in an 8-10 minute presentation, it should be no longer than 2-3 minutes.
 If possible, embed videos into your document instead of just having a link that you click on.
 That said, watch out for copyright violation.
 Linking to a document is not a problem, but if you have to download someone else's video in order to embed it, that can be a copyright violation.

 When you only have 8-10 minutes to make a point, you can't afford time-consuming technical glitches.
 So make a backup plan!
 Come early to set up!
 Test out your presentation and links before you actually get up to present.
 Email your presentation to yourself so you can always access it from another computer if your computer dies.
-Even better, make a copy on a desktop or thumb drive that you can plug in if the internet suddenly stops working.
+Even better, make a copy on a desktop or thumb drive that you can plug into someone else's computer if the internet suddenly stops working.

 You can't plan for all technical difficulties--I had a student who wanted to make a point by throwing a glass plate on the ground (it was safely in a ziplock bag).
 Unfortunately, the bag split open and actually shattered all over the carpeted classroom floor.
 After a call to the janitor and a lot of distraction, we got it cleaned up, but not without scaring a lot of people and losing valuable presentation time.
 Here are some tips with dealing with technical difficulties: